davidroyer/nuxtcms/example/_CMS/Content/Blog/example-2.md

 ---
-title: Article EXAMPLE
+title: Example 2 Custom Title
 date: 12-04-2019
 description:
     Some basic description for this article to use as aan excerpt.
     It should include good info to entice someones to click to read more.
 tags:
-    - tag 1aa
+    - tag 1
-    - tag 2aa
+    - tag 2
     - tag 3
     - tag 4
 ---

-# Heading 1

-# header {.style-me}
+## Header With Class {.style-me}

 paragraph {data-toggle=modal}

 `inline code test`